UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         <img alt="Removed fuses on an Adex Electronics PEX16IX." src="fuses.jpg">
     </picture>

-8. Prepare the four cables cables with 1.5 mm² cross section for the PEG power rails of the riser.
+8. Prepare the four wires with 1.5 mm² cross section for the PEG power rails of the riser.

-    The length of the cables depends on the application scenarios you want to cover: If you intend only using the Tinkerforge bricklets for measuring, you can determine the length such that you directly reach the bricklets.
+    The length of the wires depends on the application scenarios you want to cover: If you intend only using the Tinkerforge bricklets for measuring, you can determine the length such that you directly reach the bricklets.
 If you intend to only measure using oscilloscopes, you can solder a loop (two cables) directly on the riser that is long enough that you can put a current clamp around it.
-If you want to have both options, you can use short cables at the riser that you can either connect into a loop or extend to reach the bricklets.
+If you want to have both options, you can use short wires at the riser that you can either connect into a loop or extend to reach the bricklets.

+    Add ferrules on the side you intend to solder to the riser.

+    The other side does not need ferrules as it is either clamped into a bricklet or into a wire connector.

-9. Solder extension cables to the riser.
+9. Solder extension wires to the riser.

-    Consult the manual of your riser to identify the pins where to attach the cables.
+    Consult the manual of your riser to identify the pins where to attach the wires.
 In case of the *Adex Electronics PEX16IX*, there are pins for an external power supply and pins for supplying power via PEG.
 You must make sure to connect the pins for supplying power via PEG.

-    We strongly recommend to *immediately* add some identification in form of coloured tape or shrink tubing to each of the four cables such that you know which pair is 3.3 V/12 V and which of these are input and output.
+    We strongly recommend to *immediately* add some identification in form of coloured tape or shrink tubing to each of the four wires such that you know which pair is 3.3 V/12 V and which of these are input and output.

     <picture>
         <img alt="Extension cables soldered to the riser card." src="cables.jpg">
     </picture>

-10. Prepare the extension cables for ATX, EPS P4/P8 and the PCIe cables with 1.5 mm² cross section.
+10. Prepare the extension wires with 1.5 mm² cross section for ATX, EPS P4/P8 and the PCIe cables.

-    We recommend measuring the required cables once you have assembled the Tinkerforge bricks and bricklets and have decided on where to place them.
-The cables should be as long as necessary, but as short as possible.
+    We recommend measuring the required wires once you have assembled the Tinkerforge bricks and bricklets and have decided on where to place them.
+The wires should be as long as necessary, but as short as possible.

-    When deciding the length of the PCIe power cables, remember that some GPUs might be higher than others, so make sure to test it with your biggest card or do not make the cables too tight.
+    When deciding the length of the PCIe power wires, remember that some GPUs might be higher than others, so make sure to test it with your biggest card or do not make the wires too tight.

-    The insulation needs to be removed on both sides of the extension cables.
+    The insulation needs to be removed on both sides of the extension wires.
 Consult the manual of your lever nuts or ferrules on how much of the insulation you need to remove.
 For the WAGO lever nuts we used, 11 mm are recommended.

-11. Prepare the cables (2.5 mm² cross section) for connecting the extension cables to the bricklets.
+11. Prepare the wires (2.5 mm² cross section) for connecting the extension cables to the bricklets.

-    The *Voltage/Current Bricklets* cannot accept the number of cables required, for instance, for the 5 V ATX rail.
-Therefore, we use a single cable with a larger cross section here.
+    The *Voltage/Current Bricklets* cannot accept the number of wires required, for instance, 5 &times; 1.5 mm² for the 5 V ATX rail.
+Therefore, we use a single wire with a larger cross section here.

-    As the cable cross section that fits into a *Voltage/Current Bricklet* is smaller than the sum of some connections (again the 5 V ATX rail as an example which uses five 1.5 mm² cables), these cables should be as short as possible.
+    As the wire cross section that fits into a *Voltage/Current Bricklet* is smaller than the sum of some connections, these wire should be as short as possible.
 We found 50 mm to work for us.

-    Remove the insulation on both sides of these short cables.
+    Remove the insulation on both sides of these short wires.
 On the side that is connected to the bricklet, remove around 10 mm.
 Consult the manual of your lever nuts or ferrules on how much of the insulation you need to remove on the other side.
 For the WAGO lever nuts we used, 11 mm are recommended.

-12. Connect the extension cables for ATX, EPS P4/P8 and the PCIe cables.
+12. Connect the extension wires for ATX, EPS P4/P8 and the PCIe cables.

     You can either solder these connections or use revisable wire connectors (recommended).
-On the sides of the (mainboard, GPU) connectors, we connected each cable individually using *WAGO 221-2411* wire connectors.
+On the sides of the (mainboard, GPU) connectors, we connected each wire individually using *WAGO 221-2411* wire connectors.

     <picture>
         <img alt="Connections for the ATX power cables using WAGO 221-2411 wire connectors." src="atx.jpg">
     </picture>

+12. Connect the extension wires for ATX, EPS P4/P8 and the PCIe cables to the 2.5 mm² wires connecting to the bricklets.